-If we are trying to learn something new, we can accelerate and enhance our learning if we intentionally care for our brain in the process.
+If we are trying to grow and stretch our minds, we can accelerate and enhance our learning if we intentionally care for our brain in the process.

 Reflection: Think about your own experience of learning and ask three questions